-Whether you're seeking a new skill, developing an existing one or simply want a bite-size taste of The Sir John Cass School of Art, Architecture and Design, we offer many short and professional courses across a range of creative disciplines.
+Whether you're seeking a new skill, developing an existing one or simply want a bite-size taste of our School of Art, Architecture and Design, we offer many short and professional courses across a range of creative disciplines.

 Who we are